djeada/Linux-Notes/notes/nfs.md

 exportfs -u <directory_path>
 ```

-## Challenges
+### Challenges

-1. Elaborate on the core purpose of NFS.
-How does it facilitate file sharing across disparate computers?
+1. Explain the main purpose of NFS.
+How does it enable file sharing between different computers?
-2. Break down the primary components of an NFS server.
-How does each component contribute to the overall NFS system's operation?
+2. Describe the key components of an NFS server.
+How does each component contribute to the operation of the NFS system?
-3. Delve into the `rpcbind` service.
-Why is it pivotal to NFS, and how does it function in relation to the entire system?
+3. What is the role of the rpcbind service in NFS?
+Why is it important, and how does it interact with the rest of the system?
-4. Outline the step-by-step procedure for designating a directory as "shared" on an NFS server.
-Highlight the importance of the `/etc/exports` file in this context.
+4. Detail the steps to share a directory on an NFS server.
+Why is the `/etc/exports` file crucial in this process?
-5. Enumerate and explain the variety of options available in the `/etc/exports` file.
-How do these choices influence the sharing configuration?
+5. List and explain the various options available in the `/etc/exports` file.
+How do these options affect the configuration of shared directories?
-6. Compare and contrast the procedures involved in setting up an NFS server and an NFS client.
-Are there any notable similarities or disparities?
+6. Compare the setup processes for an NFS server and an NFS client.
+What are the similarities and differences?
-7. Detail the process of mounting an NFS-shared directory on a client.
-How can the client ascertain the connection's success?
+7. Explain how to mount an NFS-shared directory on a client.
+How can the client verify that the connection is successful?
-8. Discuss the potential security vulnerabilities inherent to NFS.
-What measures can one adopt to reduce these risks?
+8. Discuss the potential security risks associated with NFS.
+What measures can be taken to mitigate these risks?
-9. Illustrate a scenario wherein NFS proves invaluable for sharing directories across diverse operating systems, such as Windows, Linux, and macOS.
+9. Provide an example of how NFS can be useful for sharing directories across different operating systems, such as Windows, Linux, and macOS.
-10. Dive into the functionalities of the `exportfs` command within the NFS ecosystem.
-Demonstrate its application in viewing, amending, and ceasing the sharing of directories.
+10. Describe the function of the exportfs command in NFS.
+How is it used to view, modify, and stop sharing directories?